 Material

 The material used in the PWI task is constituted of items that will be referred as “test items” and “filler items”.
-The test items are items kept in the analysis, the filler items are items only used for inducing contextual effect depicted below.
-Results associated to these items are discarded of the analysis.
-In total we selected 142 Germans nouns (thereafter “target words”) and their corresponding pictures in the Multipic database (Duñabeitia et al., 2017), see Appendix 1).
-Ninety of these pictures were used for building the test items, 44 were used for building the filler items, and 8 were used for building the training items.
+Only the test items are analysed; the filler items are only used for inducing the contextual effect described below.
+We selected a total of 142 Germans nouns (thereafter “target words”) and their corresponding pictures in the Multipic database (Duñabeitia et al., 2017), see Appendix 1).
+Ninety of these pictures were used for test items, 44 for filler items, and 8 for training items.

 Experimental conditions